 The government established that Mr. Sather made false statements on his 1997 bankruptcy filing…Although Mr. Sather attempted to explain his intent in filing conflicting and false petitions, the jury was free to weigh the evidence and draw an inference of intent to defraud from the evidence.
 The evidence was sufficient to support a finding of intent to defraud beyond a reasonable doubt.
 United States v.
 Sather, 3 F. App’x 725, 729 (10th Cir.
 2001)

 Bankruptcy may feel like an ending, but it can be a new beginning – especially when you have the experience and tenacity of my bankruptcy team on your side.
 Don’t risk losing everything you own.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.